cobalthq/cobalt-product-public-docs/content/en/BestPractices/SecureDesign.md

 Insecure design flaws are failures to follow secure design and architecture best practices by the developers, starting from the planning phase of the application.
 This is a broad category representing different security weaknesses collectively known as insecure design.

-# Examples #
+## Examples

-Let’s explore some examples of Insecure Design
+Let's explore some examples of Insecure Design.

 ## Scenario 1 ##